ydataai/ydata-profiling/README.md

   Do you like this project?
 Show us your love and <a href="https://engage.ydata.ai">give feedback!</a>
 </p>

-`ydata-profiling` primary goal is to provide a one-line Exploratory Data Analysis (EDA) experience in a consistent and fast solution.
-Like pandas `df.describe()` function, that is so handy, ydata-profiling delivers an extended analysis of a DataFrame while allowing the data analysis to be exported in different formats such as **html** and **json**.
+`fg-data-profiling` primary goal is to provide a one-line Exploratory Data Analysis (EDA) experience in a consistent and fast solution.
+Like pandas `df.describe()` function, that is so handy, fg-data-profiling delivers an extended analysis of a DataFrame while allowing the data analysis to be exported in different formats such as **html** and **json**.

 The package outputs a simple and digested analysis of a dataset, including **time-series** and **text**.

 > **Looking for a scalable solution that can fully integrate with your database systems?**<br>
 > Leverage YData Fabric Data Catalog to connect to different databases and storages (Oracle, snowflake, PostGreSQL, GCS, S3, etc.) and leverage an interactive and guided profiling experience in Fabric.
-Check out the [Community Version](http://ydata.ai/register?utm_source=ydata-profiling&utm_medium=documentation&utm_campaign=YData%20Fabric%20Community).
+Check out the [Community Version](http://ydata.ai/register?utm_source=data-profiling&utm_medium=documentation&utm_campaign=YData%20Fabric%20Community).

 ## Migration Guide